2021 Operational Taxes for Banks London TAINA Key Takeaways

 Inefficient and outdated technology may have worked 5 years ago, however in today’s world it is imperative that financial institutions have access to quality data.
 Tax operative teams need to be able to get all extracts from their system as well as continue to monitor for data changes including change in circumstances.

-Quality of Compliance
+Quality of FATCA and CRS Compliance in 2021

 - Tax Authority CRS & FATCA reviews